Mexican Chocolate: Complete Guide to Types, Uses, Storage & Recipes

 • Mexican chocolate (unsweetened preferred)

 Pro Tip: Toast the chilies before blending to unlock deeper flavors.
-When adding chocolate, do so toward the end of simmering to prevent bitterness.
+When adding chocolate, do so toward the end of simmering to prevent bitterness and preserve its delicate flavor profile.

 Spice Combinations That Work Well with Mexican Chocolate

 Mexican chocolate loves company—and by that, we mean a cast of aromatic, warm, and slightly fiery friends.
-Here are some classic spice pairings that make it shine:
+These classic spice pairings make Mexican chocolate shine in both sweet and savory applications.

 Spice Flavor Profile Usage Suggestion